DMurphyWSC/DnD_Scripts/README.md

 # DnD_Scripts
-Scripts I made for D&amp;D while learning PowerShell
+Scripts I made for D&D while learning PowerShell

 I created a script to roll stats using the 4d6 method as a joke for my players who keep rolling over and over until they get a character they like.
 You can change the number of characters it creates and it writes them both to write-host and csv.